chocolatey/choco/Scenarios.md

  * should not have warning package result
  * should not install a package in the lib directory

+#### when installing a package with a dependent package that also depdends on a less constrained but still valid dependency of the same package

+ * [PENDING] should contain a message that everything installed successfully
+ * [PENDING] should have a successful package result
+ * [PENDING] should install a package in the lib directory
+ * [PENDING] should install the dependency in the lib directory
+ * [PENDING] should install the expected version of the constrained dependency
+ * [PENDING] should install the expected version of the dependency
+ * [PENDING] should install where install location reports
+ * [PENDING] should not have inconclusive package result
+ * [PENDING] should not have warning package result

 #### when installing a package with config transforms

  * should add the insert value in the config due to XDT InsertIfMissing